fieldtrip/website/tutorial/beamformer.md

 For more details on the following steps, you can consult the [tutorial on volume conduction models for source-reconstruction of MEG data](/tutorial/headmodel_meg).
 The first step in constructing the forward model is to find the brain surface from the subjects MRI.
 This procedure is termed segmentation.
 Note that segmentation is quite time consuming.
 For the purpose of this tutorial, we have precomputed the segmentation for you.
-If you want to skip ahead, you can directly load the segmented MRI available from the [FieldTrip FTP server (segmentedmri.mat)](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/tutorial/beamformer/segmentedmri.mat) using the command 'load segmentedmri'.
+If you want to skip ahead, you can download (segmentedmri.mat)(https://download.fieldtriptoolbox.org/tutorial/beamformer/segmentedmri.mat) and directly load the segmented MRI using the command `load segmentedmri`.

 Otherwise, segmentation involves the following steps: